YSC Pool Rules

 Only one person will be permitted on the diving board at a time.

-Expectorating and nose blowing in the pool or around the pool is prohibited.
+Expectorating, spitting, and nose blowing in the pool or around the pool is prohibited.

 No pets are permitted within the pool area at any time.
 The one exception is the “doggie dip” in the

 Foods and/or beverages are restricted to the picnic (grass), patio, or deck areas.
 Chewing gum is

 Glass containers of any kind (beverage, suntan lotions, etc) are not permitted in the area (deck and

 Members are asked to leave prescription medications at home to ensure the safety of the pool